Myriam Chalek: Career

-As her business grew, Chalek found that the various event organizations with which she worked with often did not meet her needs or were beyond her clients budgets, so she created the event company White Tie Affairs to work with Creative Business House clients.
-Word got out of her success, and the philanthropic organization Association Let's Give a Chance offered her the position of vice president.
-Chalek accepted the offer and also became one of its main benefactor partners.
+As her business grew, Chalek found that various event organizations were lacking in skills to support her clients, so she created an event company, White Tie Affairs, to work with Creative Business House clients.
+Soon after, the philanthropic organization Association Let's Give a Chance, offered her the position of vice president, which she accepted making her one of its main benefactor partners.
 A year later, as part of this partnership, she launched "a physical annex in New York City under the name Do Not Be Cheap."

-In April, 2018, Chalek traveled to Cambodia with non-profit organization "Donnons Leur Une Chance" to distribute tools, sewing machines, and 1000 chickens to families living in poverty.
+In April, 2018, Chalek traveled to Cambodia with the non-profit organization "Donnons Leur Une Chance" to distribute tools, sewing machines, and 1000 chickens to families living in poverty.

 International Dwarf Fashion Show

-One day when Chalek was shopping for clothes she noticed a woman of short stature in the children's section.
-The women did not have any children with her and appeared to be shopping for herself.
-The women was obviously frustrated and could not find any clothes that fit and were within her budget.

-Chalek later learned that the woman had a disability known as dwarfism, which affects approximately 30,000 people in the United States, is caused by a number of medical conditions, and limits the height of individuals with dwarfism to no more than four feet ten inches.
-Like any disability, dwarfs are not only at risk for a range of medical problems but are often faced with limitations and discrimination.
-This limits their employment opportunities and forces many to get by on a meager income.
-Should they happen to have a limited income, people living with dwarfism struggle to obtain clothes that fit.
-They can either go to a tailor to have apparel custom-made; shop in the children's department in hopes of find something that fits them physically and emotionally as adults; make their own clothes; or alter oversized clothing.
-This forces some with dwarfism to spend more money and time in obtaining well-fitted clothes.
+While shopping for clothes, Chalek encountered a woman with dwarfism struggling to find clothing in the children's section.
+Chalek realized that people living with dwarfism, through no fault of their own, struggled to obtain clothing that fit often needing to go to a tailor to have apparel custom-made; shop in the children's department of stores, make their own clothes, or alter oversized clothing.

-Working for years in the fashion industry, Chalek knew that "fashion is about the garment, and not about the person wearing the garment".
-Chalek knew that the outfits created by the designers come in all types of shapes and sizes discrimination within the industry also exists as well.
-When it comes to hiring models to display the outfits, designers have almost solely hired models who are "tall and skinny".
-Myriam knew this was her chance to challenge the discrimination and idea of beauty and what it means to be beautiful.
+Chalek decided to leverage her years working in the fashion industry to challenge the discrimination and idea of beauty and what it means to be beautiful.
 Utilizing her network within the fashion industry and driven by her need of philanthropy, Chalek created The National Dwarf Fashion Show.